anandaanv/zerodha-algo-trading/README.md

 # zerodha-algo-trading
 A codebase to connect zerodha connect along with algo trading library to use power of algo trading with zerodha

+IMP: Any new code additions should go to package `com.dtech.algo`.
+This package is supposed to have 100% code coverage production ready.

 Mission -
 Its not just zerodha, but this algo trading can apply to various platforms.
 What we are trying to do -